metacoglab/lab_wiki/lab.md

 ### The office

 The members of our lab sit across 3 different sites, each a few minutes walk apart.
-Most of the team are sat on either the 5th or 3rd floors of the Dept of Experimental Psychology (EP) at 26 Bedford Way.
-A few people are based at the Department of Imaging Neuroscience at 12 Queen Square (also called “The FIL”), while others sit at the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
-Bedford Way has its own cafe and common room, and both EP, the FIL and the MPC hold regular seminars of interest to our group.
+Most of the team are sat at the ICN or 26 Bedford Way.
+A few people are based at the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
+EP, the ICN, the FIL and the MPC all hold regular seminars of interest to our group.

 ### Hours